Tag Archives: Till Death Do Us Part

 According to Paul, the believer must not divorce their unbelieving spouse as long as the following condition is met:

 So then, here is Paul’s condition: If the unbeliever “consents to live with” the believer, then the believer must not divorce the unbeliever.
-The failure to seek the intended meaning by asking the right question(s) in order to actually know the heart and mind of God regarding any biblical text will result in a failure to have learned what scripture actually instructs.
+The failure to seek the intended meaning by asking the right question(s) in order to actually know the heart and mind of God regarding any biblical text will result in a failure to understand what scripture actually instructs.
 Indubitably, knowing the intended meaning of the verb “consents to live with” is absolutely necessary to understanding Paul’s prohibition to divorce ones unbelieving spouse.

 Allow a brief example: John 3:16 says, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”
-Yet the very same Son of God said at the end of His Sermon on the Mount, “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven…”for “I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness.’”
-(Matthew 7:21-23).
+Yet the very same Son of God said at the end of His Sermon on the Mount, “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven…”for “I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness’” (Matthew 7:21-23).
 So then, the reader must ask a question of the biblical text in order to be certain that the meaning God intended is the meaning the reader understands.
 Here is the question that would need to be asked of John 3:16: “What does ‘whoever believes in Him’ actually mean?”
-Until this is accurately and biblically (consistent with the rest of Scripture) understood the otherwise simple phrase cannot bear the full force of the meaning intended by God, and a person may go throughout an entire lifetime taking their salvation for granted only to hear Jesus say at the great judgment, “I never knew you; depart from Me, you who practice lawlessness.”
+Until this question is accurately and biblically (consistent with the rest of Scripture) understood the otherwise simple phrase, “shall not parish, but have eternal life”, cannot bear the full force of the meaning intended by God, and a person may go throughout an entire lifetime taking their salvation for granted only to hear Jesus say at the great judgment, “I never knew you; depart from Me, you who practice lawlessness.”
 What an eternally tragic day that will be for perhaps millions of careless people.

-In like manner, a very important question must be asked of the biblical text in which Paul provides a condition that, if met, means that a Christian is prohibited from divorcing their unbelieving spouse, but if the condition is not met, means that the Christian is disobeying God’s command against being unequally yoked in their marriage.
-In other words, without the condition being met the believing spouse ought to divorce their unbelieving spouse.
-So, once again, here is the question that must be asked and answered fully to be sure God’s meaning is perfectly understood: “What does ‘consents to live with’ actually mean?”
-Since verse 15 says, “if the unbelieving one leaves, let him leave; the brother or the sister is not under bondage in such cases”, many have made the mistake of thinking that since the Word “leaving” marks the failure to keep the condition set forth, then “not leaving” must be the meaning of the condition.
+In like manner, a very important question must be asked of the biblical text in which Paul provides a condition that, if met, means that a Christian is prohibited from divorcing their unbelieving spouse, but if the condition is unmet, means that the Christian should divorce their unbelieving spouse because failure to do so would be disobeying God’s command against being in an unequally yoked marriage.
+In other words, without the condition being met the believing spouse is free to, even commanded to, divorce their unbelieving spouse.
+So then, here is the question that must be asked and answered fully to be sure God’s meaning is perfectly understood: “What does ‘consents to live with’ actually mean?”
+Horrifically, a simplistic answer has ruled for centuries.
+Since verse 15 says, “if the unbelieving one leaves, let him leave; the brother or the sister is not under bondage in such cases”, many have made the mistake of thinking that since the word “leaving” appears to indicate the failure to keep the condition set forth, then “not leaving” must be the meaning of the condition.
+That so much of the Church has settled for this conclusion has been a tragic blunder with enormous consequences.

 Paul’s use of the phrase “consents to live with” is pregnant with meaning.
 Jumping to the conclusion that “not leaving” is all that Paul had in mind is a catastrophic blunder.
 To do so is also entirely unnecessary as Paul lays out in the immediate context just what this condition does actually mean.
 So then, what does the condition “consents to live with” mean?
 First, let us look at what this condition does not mean.
 The great Apostle does not mandate a negative condition but a positive condition, which is to say that the unbeliever cannot meet the condition simply by failing to do something (e.g. fail to leave) but he/she actually has to successfully fulfill a divine requirement.
 Merely staying does not satisfy meeting a positive condition because it cannot be distinguished from the failure to act at all.
 Thus the condition does not read: ‘If the unbelieving spouse refuses to leave or refuses divorce, then the believing spouse cannot do so either.’
 No, no the unbelieving spouse must not merely be stubborn, unyielding or even virtually comatose in order to meet this condition, but rather he/she must do something.
 How absurd it is to think the unbeliever can meet God’s condition by doing nothing.

 So then, what does Paul’s condition mean?
 Merriam Webster defines consent as being in concord in opinion or sentiment.
 And concord is defined as ‘a state of agreement or harmony.
 It is an agreement by stipulation, compact or covenant.’
-So in essence, the old marriage covenant of two unrepentant sinners sharing their lives together has been ended by one becoming born-again (died and resurrected with Christ), and a new covenant being laid out here by Paul must take its place.
-Death ends the marriage covenant, and the believer died in Christ.
+Therefore, what Paul is saying is that the old marriage covenant of two unrepentant sinners has been ended by one becoming regenerate (died and resurrected with Christ), and a new covenant, being laid out here by Paul, must be consented to…agreed upon by the unbelieving spouse.
+Death ends the marriage covenant…the believing spouse has died in Christ.
 It is no longer he/she who lives but Christ who lives in them.
-If the unequally yoked marriage is to continue, then it must do so under a new marriage covenant set out here by Paul.
-Hopefully the reader is beginning to understand why Paul begins his instructions on this entirely new doctrine for unequally yoked marriages with his phrase in verse 12, “But to the rest, I say, not the Lord…” He did not get this from any Scripture.
-He did not get this from a revelation of the Lord Jesus.
-Also, if any passage in the Bible strictly prohibited marital divorce, including Christ’s teachings, with which Paul was entirely familiar, Paul certainly would have simply quoted it and moved on to other doctrines.

-So then, the unbelieving spouse may consent to the new covenant, but is by no means required to do so.
+All of this is an evolving process that begins on the day one spouse becomes a new creation in Christ Jesus.
+Soon, if the unequally yoked marriage is to continue, then it must do so under a new marriage covenant set out here by Paul.
+This does not take place the day one spouse joins the family of God.
+A process has begun that will eventually force the unbelieving spouse to cooperate in or rebel against the life of Christ in their spouse.

 Right minded people do not consent to covenants or agreements without first inquiring into the conditions of consent.
 The reader will see that Paul provides the conditions that the unbelieving spouse must consent to in the immediate context.
-On the other hand, the believing spouse is required by Paul’s command to abide by the decision of the unbelieving spouse.
+Note: we call them conditions, but Paul actually lays them out as outcomes that the believing spouse can expect once the unbelieving spouse consents to live with the believing spouse as Paul instructs.
+As for the believing spouse, Paul requires them to abide by the decision of the unbelieving spouse.
 If the unbelieving spouse consents to Paul’s conditions, then the believing spouse will have neither need nor divine permission to divorce the unbelieving spouse.
-On the other hand, if the unbelieving spouse refuses or fails to “consent to live with the believing spouse” both actively and passively, then the believing spouse has divine sanction and should divorce the unbelieving spouse in obedience to God’s command against unequally yoked marriage, and as Paul says here, “The brother or sister is not under bondage in such cases, but God has called us to peace” (1 Corinthians 7:15).
+It must be the believer who determines whether or not the unbelieving spouse has truly consented to Paul’s conditions.
+It will become obvious why shortly.
+What if the unbelieving spouse refuses or fails to “consent to live with the believing spouse” through the keeping of Paul’s conditions causing Paul’s expected outcomes?
+In such cases, the believing spouse has divine sanction and should divorce the unbelieving spouse in obedience to God’s command against unequally yoked marriage, and as Paul says here, “The brother or sister is not under bondage in such cases, but God has called us to peace” (1 Corinthians 7:15).

 Can a Christian divorce their unbelieving spouse?
 Yes, if he/she fails to give his/her consent as Paul lays it out so incontrovertibly in this text.
 Note: It is the believing spouse who is not under bondage to the old marriage covenant if consent to God’s conditions are unacceptable to the unbelieving spouse.
 In other words, God provides no option for either married partner to stay in the relationship if the unbelieving spouse refuses consent to God’s conditions, which are found in the immediate context and will be shown shortly.
 The unbelieving partner can consent to God’s condition(s) or he/she can fail to consent and become divorced from the believer.